 Each test should be independently scored twice, and papers contending to place should be scored a third time.
-Award three points for each correct answer.
-Deduct two points for each incorrect answer.
-There shall be no deduction of points for unanswered questions.
+Three points shall be awarded for each question answered correctly, no points shall be given or subtracted for unanswered questions, and two points shall be deducted for each incorrect answer.